-The calculation of daily ridership using the approach of area per capita requirement is an effective method for areas with incomplete development details (Hendrigan & Newman, 2017).
-To create a linear program model, three main components are needed: the goal function, the constraint function, and the decision variable (Hillier & Lieberman, 2021).
-To formulate a linear program model, transit ridership is modeled as a goal function where magnitude must be maximized.
+The calculation of daily ridership using the area per capita requirement approach is an effective method for areas with incomplete development details (Hendrigan and Newman, 2017).
+To create a linear program model, three main components are needed: the goal function, the constraint function, and the decision variable (Hillier and Lieberman, 2021).
+To formulate a linear programming model, transit ridership is modeled as a goal function where magnitude must be maximized.
 A combination of each land use's GFA is used as a decision variable to maximize the objective function.
-The decision variable's limitation is the land availability in each TOD area.
-Then the linear program model in this study can be defined as follows:
+The limitation of the decision variable is the land availability in each TOD area.
+Then, the linear program model in this study can be defined as follows: